je-suis-tm/graph-theory/README.md

 ### 3. Shortest Path

-Whenever we look at the phrase, 'shortest path', we should naturally come up with Dijkstra's algorithm in our mind.
+Whenever we hear the phrase 'shortest path', we should instinctively shout out Dijkstra's algorithm in our mind.
 This Dutchman came up with the revolutionary algorithm named after himself while searching for the shortest path to Rotterdam without pencil and paper.
 The algorithm is a special case of A* algorithm without heuristic function.
-It is also widely used as a subroutine for other traversal algorithms.
-Besides Dijkstra's algorithm, the shortest path problem, which could be thought as an optimization problem, can also be solved in dynamic programming.
+It is also widely used as a subroutine for other traversal algorithms, such as Bellman-Ford.
+Apart from Dijkstra, the shortest path problem, which could be thought as an optimization problem, can also be solved in <a href=https://github.com/je-suis-tm/recursion-and-dynamic-programming>dynamic programming</a>.

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/preview/dijkstra.jpg)